esper-io/dev-docs/docs/home/console.md

 This view gives the capability to filter devices via -

+1. Online/Offline
-1. Group Name
+2. Group Name
-2. Policy Name
+3. Policy Name
-3. GMS/Non-GMS
+4. GMS/Non GMS
-4. Network Type (Cellular, Ethernet, Wifi, Other)
+5. Network Type
-5. Android Version
+6. Android Version
-6. Registered Date
+7. Registered Date
-7. Online/Offline
 8. Security Status
+9. Battery Percentage
-9. Last Seen
+10. Last Seen
+11. Templates

+By default, the list is sorted in descending order of device registration date unless a new option is selected from the menu.
 In the filters, a search capability has been provided to select values.

 Currently, user can only filter by one value of each of above.
 For example, I can choose Group A, Policy B and Active which will give me a filtered list of devices in Group A which are active and have policy B applied on them.

 ![Device Management](./assets/devicetab/listview2.png)